carvel-dev/ytt-schema-v1-preview/app-to-deploy/README.md

 > ```
 > running this...
 > ```console
-> ytts -f config/ --data-values-file values.yml
+> $ ytt -f config/ --data-values-file values.yml
 > ```
 >
 > will render the customized configuration, setting the number of instances of the API server to 2.